-One pan Ground Turkey and Zucchini Skillet with tomatoes and pesto is a delicious 30 minute low carb recipe that will become your family’s favorite!
-Minimum ingredients and effort with maximum flavor.
+One pan Ground Turkey and Zucchini Skillet with tomatoes and pesto is a delicious 30 minute, low carb recipe that will quickly become a family favorite!
+Minimal ingredients, minimal effort, and maximum flavor.

 Low carb ground turkey and zucchini skillet with pesto and tomatoes in skillet.